microsoft/CameraTraps/taxonomy_mapping/README.md

 * Use preview_lila_taxonomy.py to produce an HTML file full of images that you can use to make sure that the matches were sensible; be particularly suspicious of anything that doesn't look like a mammal, bird, or reptile.
 Go back and fix things in the .csv file.
 This script/notebook also does a bunch of other consistency checking.

-* When you are totally satisfied with that .csv file, manually append it to the "master" .csv file (lila-taxonomy-mapping.csv), which is currently in a private repository
+* When you are totally satisfied with that .csv file, manually append it to the "master" .csv file (lila-taxonomy-mapping.csv), which is currently in a private repository.  preview_lila_taxonomy can also be run against the master file.

-## TODO

-* Check for errors by running
+* Check for errors (one more time) (this should be redundant with what's now included in preview_lila_taxonomy.py, but it can't hurt) by running:

 ```bash
 python taxonomy_mapping/taxonomy_csv_checker.py /path/to/taxonomy.csv
 ```

-* Produce final output by running [...]

 * The `visualize_taxonomy.ipynb` notebook demonstrates how to visualize the taxonomy hierarchy.
 It requires the *networkx* and *graphviz* Python packages.

+* Use map_lila_categories.py to get a mapping of every LILA data set to the common taxonomy.